Best Open Source and Free Network Monitoring Tools for 2026

 Is PRTG free?
 PRTG is free for up to 100 sensors.
 Beyond 100 sensors, you need a paid license starting at ~$1,750 for 500 sensors.
 The free version includes all features (SNMP, WMI, packet sniffing, dashboards, alerts) with no time limit, making it suitable for small to medium networks.

 Is Zabbix free?
 Yes, Zabbix is completely free under GPL v2 license.
 There are no device limits, sensor limits, or feature restrictions.
-Zabbix 7.0 LTS includes all enterprise features (distributed monitoring, auto-discovery, event correlation, proxy HA) at no cost.
+The LTS releases include all enterprise features (distributed monitoring, auto-discovery, event correlation, proxy HA) at no cost.
 Optional commercial support is available from Zabbix LLC.

 What are the best network monitoring tools for Windows?
 Best Windows tools: PRTG (Windows-native, 100 sensors free), SolarWinds NPM (enterprise Windows tool), ManageEngine OpManager (Windows/Linux, 3 devices free), WhatsUp Gold (Windows-only), and Zabbix (runs on Windows Server).
 PRTG is easiest for Windows admins; SolarWinds offers most enterprise features.